 In this day and age, social media platforms have transformed how people interact.
 Individuals use Facebook, Twitter, Snapchat, YouTube and LinkedIn, to name a few, to connect with family, friends, and the world at large.
 Through the use of social media, anyone can obtain information about another individual in a matter of seconds.
 Just “Google” yourself and you will be surprised to find what pops up.

 In today’s legal world, defense attorneys, adverse parties and insurance adjusters, to name a few, will more than likely search your social media accounts.
 Information obtained from social media platforms can be used as defenses to undermine your legal issue.
+Remember, anything you put out there can be recorded and used against you.
 Know the consequences of social media use!

 In order to adequately protect you and your legal case, it is this author’s recommendation to our clients to adhere to the following social media basics while involved in a lawsuit: